- About GiveWell

 Donations to GiveWell are tax-deductible in the US., and we are able to take donations for the support of any of our top charities.
 In addition:

 - UK donors can make a tax-deductible donation to the Giving What We Can Trust for the support of one or more or GiveWell's recommended charities.
+Only charities listed on the form are currently eligible – more may be added later.
 Donations by UK tax-payers via the trust are eligible for Gift Aid.

-In addition, donations to our top charities themselves are eligible for tax deductions in the following countries:
+In addition, donations to our top charities and other standout charities themselves are eligible for tax deductions in the following countries:

 - GiveDirectly: US